United States Department of State

-Duty Locations: MANY Vacancies Throughout the World, WW
+Duty Locations: MANY Vacancies Throughout the World, Washington, D.C.

-Applicants are not eligible to reapply until one year after the application date of prior announcements.
+Applicants may not reapply for one year after the previous application for the same positon.

-The Department of State is developing a rank-order list of eligible candidates to fill a limited number of Information Management Specialist vacancies.
-The specific number to be hired will depend on the needs of the Foreign Service.
+The Department of State is developing a rank-order list of eligible hires for a limited number of FSS vacancies based on the needs of the Department.